 By allowing each device in your network to become fully operational the best connections will be made.* Access your phones WiFi Settings and ‘FORGET’ the affected router name/SSID

-- Power off your Modem, Router and Phone, unplugging power to units and waiting 30 Secs is ideal.
+- Power off your Modem, Router and Phone, leave unplugged and wait at least 30 seconds.

 - Power up modem (if present), when it has completed its bring-ups (can take ~2 mins) then power up the router and wait for it to complete its bring-ups.